kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-2. Assign the WEAREHOUSE Administrators subaccount to the Formation.
-This will implicitly create Automatic Scenario Assignment with a condition that Runtimes created by a `WAREHOUSE` Administrator are assigned to the `WAREHOUSE` Scenario:
+2. Assign the WEAREHOUSE Administrators subaccount to the formation.
+This implicitly creates an ASA with a condition that the Runtimes created by a `WAREHOUSE` Administrator are assigned to the `WAREHOUSE` formation:
 ```graphql
 mutation {
    result: assignFormation(